RetroDECK/ES-DE/THEMES-DEV.md

 </theme>
 ```

-Due to the potential confusion caused by the above configuration it's recommended to never use the same variable names under the `<variants>` tag as have previously been declared directly under the `<theme>` tag.
+Due to the potential confusion caused by the above configuration it's recommended to never use the same variable names under the `<variant>` or `<aspectRatio>` tags as have previously been declared directly under the `<theme>` tag.

+## Configuration parsing order

+It's important to understand how the theme configuration files are parsed in order to avoid potentially confusing issues that may appear to be bugs.
+The following order is always used:

+1) Variables
+2) Color schemes
+3) Included files
+4) "General" (non-variant) configuration
+5) Variants
+6) Aspect ratios

+When including a file using the `<include>` tag (i.e. step 3 above) then all steps listed above are executed for that included file prior to continuing to the next line after the `<include>` tag.

+For any given step, the configuration is parsed in the exact order that it's defined in the XML file.
+Be mindful of the logic described above as for instance defining variant-specific configuration above general configuration in the same XML file will still have that parsed afterwards.

 ## Property data types